meroton/bazel-examples/readme.rst

     //Parameters:Generate (ca5463b)

 Note that the configs do not change when we add the aspect.
-As before, we can investigate these hashes with `bazel-config`_.
+As before, we can investigate these hashes with `bazel config`_.

 The other cquery output formats can not access this extra target.